Meet Our Advising Team

 Overview

-The study of the Classics is an interdisciplinary enterprise involving critical engagement with the literature, art, material culture, and history of the Greco-Roman world.
-A concentration in the Classics equips students with all the tools necessary for understanding the forms of expression and ways of life of the cultures of antiquity, and for understanding the development of those cultures over time.
+Classics is the study of the diverse cultures and histories of the ancient Greek and Roman worlds.
+It is an interdisciplinary field, encompassing archaeology, art history, history, history of science, language, linguistics, literature, philosophy, reception studies, and religion.
+A concentration in Classics equips students with all the tools necessary for understanding the forms of expression and ways of life of the cultures of antiquity, and for understanding the development of those cultures over time.
 Concentrators learn skills that are broadly applicable to the analysis of any complex cultural system or artifact.
-They also acquire fluency in a tradition of art, literature, and philosophy that has been vitally relevant in many periods and contexts, and that remains highly influential today.
+They also acquire fluency in a tradition of art, literature, and philosophy that has been vitally relevant in many periods and contexts and remains highly influential today.

 Learning Objectives

-Classics concentrators gain familiarity with Latin or Greek (or both), learn how to handle complex evidence and how to write persuasively, and acquire an appreciation for, as well as a critical perspective on, key aspects of the cultural legacy of two of the civilizations that have most shaped the modern world.
+Classics concentrators gain familiarity with Latin or Greek (or both), learn how to handle complex evidence and how to write persuasively, and acquire a critical understanding of key aspects of the cultural legacy of two of the civilizations that have most shaped the modern world.

 Gateway Courses